Last updated: December 12, 2013

 When Can Ordinary Daily Activities Be Resumed?

-What Problems Can Complicate A Total Shoulder And How Can They Be Avoided?
+What Problems Can Complicate A Reverse Total Shoulder And How Can They Be Avoided?

-Like all surgeries, the total shoulder operation can be complicated by infection, nerve or blood vessel injury, fracture, instability, component loosening, and anesthetic complications.
-Furthermore, this is a technically exacting procedure and requires an experienced surgeon to optimize the bony, prosthetic and soft tissue anatomy after the procedure.
-The procedure can fail if the reconstruction is too tight, too loose, improperly aligned, insecurely fixed or if unwanted bone-to-bone contact occurs.
-The most common cause of failure in the short term is a patient’s inability to maintain the range of motion achieved at surgery during the healing period, which can last up to six months after surgery.
-The most common long-term problem is wearing or loosening of the glenoid component.
+Like all surgeries the reverse total shoulder can be complicated by infection nerve or blood vessel injury fracture instability component loosening and anesthetic complications.
+Furthermore this is a technically exacting procedure and requires an experienced surgeon to optimize the bony prosthetic and soft tissue anatomy after the procedure.
+The procedure can fail if the reconstruction is too tight too loose improperly aligned insecurely fixed or if unwanted bone-to-bone contact occurs.

-How Many Total Shoulder Surgeries Are Done At The University Of Washington?
+How Many Reverse Total Shoulders Are Done At The University Of Washington?

 What If The Patient Lives A Long Way Away From Seattle?

 Patients often come to Seattle from a long distance for the procedure.
-We are available by appointment in the Shoulder and Elbow Clinic, 4245 Roosevelt Way N.E.
-Seattle, on Mondays and Fridays to evaluate individuals with shoulder arthritis to discuss the procedures that might be most ideally suited for them.
-We perform surgery on Tuesdays and Wednesdays at the University of Washington Medical Center, 1959 NE Pacific St, Seattle, Washington, 206 598-4288.
-We also see patients at the Eastside Specialty Center, 1700 - 116th Ave NE, Bellevue, Washington, 425 646-7777.
-Patients having a total shoulder are usually able to return home three days after the procedure, assuming they have mastered their exercises.
+We are available by appointment in the Shoulder and Elbow Clinic 4245 Roosevelt Way N.E.
+Seattle on Mondays and Fridays to evaluate individuals with shoulder arthritis to discuss the procedures that might be most ideally suited for them.
+We perform surgery on Tuesdays and Wednesdays at the University of Washington Medical Center 1959 NE Pacific St Seattle Washington 206 598-4288.
+We also see patients at the Eastside Specialty Center 1700 - 116th Ave NE Bellevue Washington 425 646-7777.
+Patients having a reverse total shoulder are often able to return home three days after the procedure.
 The staples used to close the skin can be removed by a nurse or physician near the patient’s home.
-Ideally, we like to see patients back at six weeks after surgery to assure that satisfactory progress is being made.
-We request that patients complete questionnaires at 3, 6, 12, 18 and 24 months after surgery so we can track their progress and that the patient obtain and send to us X-rays at 12 and 24 months after surgery if they are unable to return to Seattle for the annual follow-ups.
+Ideally we like to see patients back at six weeks after surgery to assure that satisfactory progress is being made.
+We request that patients complete questionnaires at 3 6 12 18 and 24 months after surgery so we can track their progress and that the patient obtain and send to us X-rays at 12 and 24 months after surgery if they are unable to return to Seattle for the annual follow-ups.
 All patients have our personal email and the clinic contact phone numbers to use in contacting us at any time questions arise.

 Frederick A. Matsen III and Winston J. Warme